nordic-institute/X-Road-development/NFR.md

 compatibility with web interfaces requirements.

-4.1 The styles that application uses must be located in separate CSS files, that means HTML style elements and style attributes can not be used.
+4.1 The styles that application uses must be located in separate CSS files, that means HTML style elements and style attributes cannot be used.

-4.2 The system must use deeplinking.
-Each page should have a unique, automatically generated and human-readable web address (URL), and it should not be linked to a users session or a users sensitive personal data.
+4.2 The system must use deep linking.
+Each page should have a unique, automatically generated and human-readable web address (URL), and it should not be linked to a user's session or a user's sensitive personal data.

 4.3 The system must replace the default error page, while preserving the